FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Steininger research.
 Another 265 words(19 lines of text) covering the years 1796, 1809, 1810, 1820, 1838, and 1863 are included under the topic Early Steininger History in all our PDF Extended History products.

 Another 43 words(3 lines of text) are included under the topic Early Steininger Notables in all our PDF Extended History products.

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Steininger were

-Steininger Settlers in the United States in the 18th Century
+Steininger Settlers in United States in the 18th Century

-Steininger Settlers in the United States in the 19th Century
+Steininger Settlers in United States in the 19th Century

 The Steininger Family Crest was acquired from the Houseofnames.com archives.
 The Steininger Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.